What your boss would like to know about project network diagrams

 • IT and Engineering

 Project network diagrams are the magical flowcharts that every project manager should know and love.
-As opposed to communicating a project plan with lengthy blocks of text, project network diagrams allow PMs to summarize their plans in one visual that can be easily digested and understood.
-When combined with the Critical Path Method (CPM), project network diagrams also help determine how long a project will take and which tasks will be the most important to complete on time.
+As opposed to communicating a project plan with lengthy blocks of text, project network diagrams allow PMs to summarize their plans in one visual that viewers can easily digest and understand.
+When combined with the critical path method (CPM), project network diagrams also help determine how long a project will take and which tasks will be the most important to complete on time.

 Intrigued?
 Read on to learn more about project network diagrams and how to make them in Lucidchart.

-First, project network diagrams and work breakdown structures (WBS) are sisters that always get mistaken as twins.
-They are not the same thing.
-While a WBS divides project deliverables into manageable pieces, a project network diagram takes those pieces and/or the tasks required to complete them and organizes them chronologically.
-In short, a work breakdown structure shows a whole and its parts while a project network diagram shows a sequence of events.
+Commonly mistaken for work breakdown structures (WBS), project network diagrams are similar but not the same thing.
+While a WBS divides project deliverables into manageable pieces, a project network diagram takes those pieces and the tasks required to complete them and organizes them chronologically.
+In short, a work breakdown structure shows a whole and its parts, while a project network diagram shows a sequence of events.

 Because project network diagrams show chronology, PMs always draw them left to right, like reading a book.